Advent sermon ideas

 - Genesis 1:14–19, God created light

-- Exodus 13:21, God leads the Israelites to freedom from Egypt
+- Exodus 13:21, God leads the Israelites to freedom with a pillar of light by night and a pillar of cloud by day

-- Psalm 56:13, For you have delivered me from death
+- Psalm 56:13, delivered from death to walk in the light of life

 - Isaiah 2:5, walk in the light of the Lord